Facebook must face shareholder class actions over IPO

 The stock ultimately rebounded, and closed on Tuesday up $1.33 at $107.26 on Nasdaq.
 That gave Facebook a roughly $303 billion market value, Reuters data show.

-In his 55-page decision, Sweet said Facebook "marshaled an impressive amount of evidence" to suggest that shareholders knew how mobile usage would affect revenue.
+In his 55-page decision, Sweet said Facebook "marshalled an impressive amount of evidence" to suggest that shareholders knew how mobile usage would affect revenue.

 But he rejected Facebook's argument that shareholders should pursue their claims individually, which might prove costly and reduce recoveries, because of wide variations in how much they knew.